 With this method, moisten the affected spot with approximately 3 percent hydrogen peroxide and allow it to sit for around 30 seconds before blotting the solution with a clean, dry piece of cloth.
-Just as any other method of removing blood stains on a mattress, repeat the blotting and applying process till the area is stain-free.
+Just as with any other method of removing blood stains on a mattress, repeat the blotting and applying process till the area is stain-free.

-Water and Detergent Method
+Water and Detergent Cleaning Method

-Soak a clean cloth with that solution and apply it to the blood stained areas.
+Soak a clean cloth with that solution and apply it to the blood-stained areas.
 Then, brush the affected areas gently with a toothbrush.
 Avoid scrubbing too hard since this can cause the stain to go deeper into or spread across your mattress.
 With a clean and wet piece of cloth, blot the affected area to rinse the solution.
 If needed, repeat the entire process until the stain is completely removed.

 Water and Ammonia Method

 Put in a clean spray bottle and spray the solution on the stained area.
 Wait for around five minutes before blotting the area with a clean piece of cloth.
-Avoid rubbing or scrubbing since your main objective through this method is to lift the blood stain and not actually rubbing it into the mattress’ fabric.
+Avoid rubbing or scrubbing since your main objective through this method is to lift the bloodstain and not actually rub it into the mattress’ fabric.
 Repeat the blotting and spraying process until the stain is completely removed.

 Conclusively, apart from the above-discussed methods, there are various methods of removing blood stains on your mattress and with proper use of any of these methods, removing such stains from your mattress couldn’t be a challenging task to deal with anymore.